augardiner/nautiLum/readme.md

 ## The Code

-The sketch (buoys.ino) uses a single Buoy class, in which each "buoy" with an individual flashing characteristic is instantiated with the parameters (pin, buoyType, period, group1=0, group2=0), where:
+The sketch (buoys.ino) uses a single Buoy class, in which each "buoy" with an individual flashing characteristic is instantiated with the parameters:

 `pin` = Digital Output In on the Arduino